overblog/ActiveMqBundle/README.md

-OverblogActiveMqBundle
+OverblogStompBundle
 ======================

-ActiveMQ Bundle for the Symfony2 web framework
+Stomp Bundle for ActiveMQ & Apollo for the Symfony2 web framework